phantom/docs/integrating/establishing-a-connection.md

 window.solana.on('connect' () => console.log("connected!"))
 ```

 Once the web application is connected to Phantom, it will be able to read the connected account's public key and send transactions.
-It also exposes a convenience `isConnect` boolean, and will indicate whether automatic transaction approvals have been enabled by the user.
+It also exposes a convenience `isConnected` boolean, and will indicate whether automatic transaction approvals have been enabled by the user.

 ```javascript
 window.solana.publicKey.toString()